aerospike/act/README.md

 ```

 The Python script analyzes the ACT output in time slices as specified, and displays
-latency data above various verification intervals for each slice.
+latency data and various verification intervals for each slice.
 The script output will
 show latencies both for end-to-end transactions (which include time spent on the
 transaction queues) and for the device IO portion of transactions.